xukechun/Robotics-Training-based-on-ZJUSSL-platform/README.md

 ## Test

 Robot-for-static is for static obstacle avoidance.
 Robot-for-dynamics is for dynamic obstacle avoidance.
-Robot-using potential field id for following obstacle avoidance.
+Robot-using potential field for following obstacle avoidance.
 Run **corresponding robot.sln** to test.
+If you want to run Robot-for-dynamics and Robot-using potential field, you just need to replace the main.cpp.

 For dynamics and following obstacles, you need to run the **My Program** to start the demo.